neondatabase/website/content/docs/guides/liquibase.md

     tar -xzvf liquibase-4.24.0.tar.gz -C ~/liquibase/
     ```

-3. Open a command prompt to view your new directory:
+3. Open a command prompt to view the contents of your Liquibase installation:

     ```bash
     cd ~/liquibase